underwater/chat-gpt-playground/README.md

 npm install
 ```

 Create a .env file in the root of the project with your OpenAI credentials.
-You will also need a [NopeCha](https://nopecha.com) API key so puppeteer can solve the captcha when logging into OpenAI.
+You will also need a [NopeCha](https://nopecha.com) API key so Puppeteer can solve the captcha when logging into OpenAI.

 ```
 EMAIL=your_email